 - License tracking is a dubious routine that requires transparency and caution.

-- You need an excellent DevOps engineer to handle it and keep intact.
+- You need an excellent DevOps engineer to handle it and keep it intact.

 This combination provides a full view of the software components used in the application and allows you to manage any emerging licensing issues with relative ease.